microsoft/vscode-docs/docs/editor/extension-marketplace.md

 ![python extensions](images/extension-marketplace/extensions-python.png)

-If you know the exact identifier for an extension you're looking for, you can use the `@id:` prefix, for example `@id:octref.vetur`.
+If you know the exact identifier for an extension you're looking for, you can use the `@id:` prefix, for example `@id:vue.volar`.
 Additionally, to filter or sort results, you can use the [filter](#extensions-view-filters) and [sort](#sorting) commands, detailed below.

 ## Manage extensions